braze-inc/braze-docs/_docs/_partners/canvas_steps/pinterest_audience_sync.md

 ![A list of available ad accounts you can connect to Pinterest.][2]{: style="max-width:80%;"}

-Once successfully connected, you will be taken back to the partner page, where you can view which accounts are connected and disconnect existing accounts.
+Once successfully connected, you will be returned to the partner page, where you can view which accounts are connected and disconnect existing accounts.

 ![An updated version of the Pinterest technology partners page showing the ad accounts successfully connected.][3]{: style="max-width:80%;"}